Brewing your own beer can become a huge financial investment over time, but it never has to start that way.

 Extra Equipment (which you should really have)

 Now, you could in theory cash in your pension and still not have bought all the little brewing gadgets on the market.
-What follows are just those little extra things which will really save you time and effort as well as help you produce a better beer.
+What follows are just those little extra things that will really save you time and effort as well as help you produce a better beer.

-This is more of a “nice to have” rather than a “must have”, although they are so affordable that it would be mad to expose yourself to the added work and risk of burns.
+This is more of a “nice to have” rather than a “must-have”, although they are so affordable that it would be mad to expose yourself to the added work and risk of burns.

-Basically an auto-siphon allows you to transfer the entire contents of your brew kettle or fermenter into another vessel with a couple of small slides up and down.
+Basically, an auto-siphon allows you to transfer the entire contents of your brew kettle or fermenter into another vessel with a couple of small slides up and down.